kun-w-lee/blog/_posts/2020-08-20-revealed_surface.md

 The tool allowed to discover the extremely huge surface between the Earth's outer core and the lower mantle.

-> However, using seismic waves was a frustrating tool to investigate further:
+> However, using seismic waves would not help for the further investigations:

 > 1. Had to wait until the next earthquakes
 > 2. Only able to investigate a certain area